Analyticalgeek/Accenture_Forage_Data_Analytics_Internship/README.md

-# Accenture Data Analytics and Visualization Internship Journey
+# Accenture Data Analytics and Visualization Internship Journey through Forage

 ## Project Overview
 Welcome to my Accenture Data Analytics and Visualization Internship project!
 I'm thrilled to share my journey of working on a project for our **client - Social Buzz**, a dynamic social media and content creation platform.
 Throughout this internship, I've had the exciting opportunity to analyze our client's content performance and provide valuable insights based on data analysis.